-An archaeological inventory survey (AIS) was conducted for a beach lot in Punalu'u Ahupua'a, Ko'olauloa District, O'ahu: TMK: (1) 5-3-002:034 (por.).
-A revetment is proposed for seven properties, TMK: (1) 5-3-002:032, 033, 034, 035, 041, 046, and 051.
-The original AIS (McElroy and Eminger 2017) included all properties except Parcel 034.
-The current archaeological work consisted of pedestrian survey that covered 100% of the .026 ha (.065 ac.) project area on Parcel 34, as well as test excavations consisting of one trench.
+An archaeological inventory survey (AIS) was conducted for six beach lots in Punalu'u Ahupua'a, Ko'olauloa District, O'ahu: TMK: (1) 5-3-002:032 (por.), 033 (por.), 035 (por.), 041 (por.), 046 (por.), and 051 (por.).
 Due to negative findings, the AIS results are presented as an archaeological assessment (AA).

-The survey was done in preparation for ground disturbance associated with construction of a proposed revetment on the makai side of the property that will help to curtail erosion.
-The project area has been disturbed by modern use, and no archaeological remains were found on the surface or during trenching.
+The survey was done in preparation for ground disturbance associated with construction of a proposed revetment on the makai side of the properties.
+The archaeological work included a pedestrian survey that covered 100% of the project areas, as well as test excavations consisting of seven trenches.
+The properties have been disturbed by modern use, and no archaeological remains were found on the surface.
+Likewise, no subsurface cultural features or deposits were encountered during trenching.